Bus lanes are lanes with specific rules about which vehicles can use them. There are four types of bus lane:

 - you are driving a wide vehicle and you need to use the bus lane because your load is wider than one lane.

-- a person is signalling to turn right and is either slowing down or stopping and you wish to overtake them on the left (note: the existing legislation has not had the amendment applied).
+- a person is signalling to turn right and is either slowing down or stopping and you wish to overtake them on the left.
+Confirmation can be found in the legislation: 2.3(3)(a)(iii) and (b) grant you permission to drive in a lane that would usually be unavailable to you if there is a road obstruction, assuming it’s safe.
+2.8(2)(b) clarifies this.

 If you are turning out of a driveway or side street, or you are turning right into a side street then you can cross a bus lane.